phelmkamp/immut/README.md

 These types may be considered "zero-cost abstractions" because the underlying value is not copied.

 In addition, the [`cowslices`](https://pkg.go.dev/github.com/phelmkamp/immut/cowslices) and [`cowmaps`](https://pkg.go.dev/github.com/phelmkamp/immut/cowmaps)
 packages provide copy-on-write semantics.
-The mutating functions seamlessly clone the underlying value before the write-operation is performed
+The mutating functions seamlessly clone the underlying value before the write-operation is performed.

-The `*slices` and `*maps` packages are drop-in replacements for the standard [slices](https://pkg.go.dev/golang.org/x/exp/slices) and
+The `*slices` and `*maps` packages are drop-in replacements for the standard slices and maps packages.
-[maps](https://pkg.go.dev/golang.org/x/exp/maps) packages.
 In fact, the unit tests for those packages have been copied here to ensure compatibility.

 Note: This project is not intended to replace all uses of slices, maps, and pointers with unnecessary boxed-types.
 It is specifically for restricting write-access to values of these types in cases where it is desirable to do so.
 For example: